Everything You Need to Know About Banarasi Sarees: FAQs

 18) How do I accessorise a saree?

-A saree can be accessorised using red and ivory-plated bangles that tinkle with the reminiscing music of your laughter; diamond-studded rings; heavily- sequined, neck-hugging necklaces; traditional bell-ringing 'jhumkas', shiny anklets that ring with your every step; and golden or embroidered belts.
+A saree can be accessorised using red and ivory-plated bangles that tinkle with the reminiscing music of your laughter; diamond-studded rings; heavily- sequined, neck-hugging necklaces; traditional bell-ringing 'jhumkas', shiny anklets that ring with your every step; and golden or embroidered belts can also pair potlibags which are in trend.

 19) Can men wear sarees too?